 So what should we expect from the new hosts?
 Well, personally I’m not that familiar with Ms. Toksvig’s work but her if her aforementioned resume is any indication; I foresee some witty cultured repartee.

-Noel Fielding, on the other hand, I know quite well and I’m fascinated by what he’ll bring to the tent.
-Never mind that he frequently wears sequined capes, colorful ponchos and fedoras with bunny ears.
-Then there’s his surreal standup routines such as retelling a dream that he’s a tea bag or sketches where he becomes fish-man Old Gregg who drinks Baileys from a shoe.
+Noel Fielding, on the other hand, I know quite well and I’m fascinated to discover what he’ll bring to the tent.
+His wardrobe is legendary as he frequently wears sequined capes, colorful ponchos and fedoras with bunny ears.
+Then there's his whimsical storytelling style wherein he re-enacts a dream about being a tea bag or transforms into Old Gregg, a lonely fish/man who drinks Baileys from a shoe.

 But don’t worry too much.
 Noel has an art school background so he is visually creative which will be a plus when discussing showstopper bakes.
 Also when I saw his live show last year, I was pleased to find that he has a great talent for spontaneous banter with the audience.
 He was funny with people but kind, not snarky or cruel.
 If the bakers let him, I’m sure he could be a comforting presence.
 Freaky, but comforting.